zammad/zammad-org/src/en/documentation/use/basics/find-tickets.md

 ---
-title: Find Tickets
+title: Find tickets
 order: 3
 ---

-# Find Tickets
+# Find tickets

 There are different ways to find tickets, depending on your use case.

-## Via Overviews
+## Via overviews

 If you search for new tickets to work on, your first look should be in the overview section.
 You can either open it by clicking the `Overviews` button in the primary navigation or use the keyboard shortcut [[o]].
 You can see overviews as a